baristikir/covid-19-data-scraper/README.md

-## Covid-19 Data Scrapper
+## Covid-19 Data Scraper
-Main functionality to scrapp data from the web and display this in the console.
+Main functionality to scrape data from the web and display this in the console.
-Data scrapped from this website::https://www.worldometers.info/coronavirus/
+Data scraped from this website::https://www.worldometers.info/coronavirus/

 # Dependencies